interledger/web-monetization-extension/test/testplan/testplan.md

 Any person interested in testing the beta release of the Web Monetization extension.
 There are no requirements for technical competencies.

-We focus on functional test cases, and the goal is to record and report the actual behaviour that was observed when it differs from the expected behaviour.
+We focus on functional test cases, and the goal is to record and report the actual behavior that was observed when it differs from the expected behavior.

 ## Strategy